CBD and Muscle Recovery: A Deep Dive

 CBD: The Quick and Easy Version

 CBD, or cannabidiol if you’re feeling fancy, is one of over 100 substances found in cannabis plants that can interact with specialized cellular receptors in the body.
+These receptors make up the endocannabinoid system (ECS), which helps the body maintain homeostasis or balance.
 CBD is most abundant in hemp, a non-intoxicating variety of cannabis.

 Under U.S. law, hemp must contain 0.3 percent THC or less.
 THC is the substance that causes the “high” marijuana users seek.
 When a plant contains more THC than that threshold allows, it’s considered illegal marijuana.